Most people who get COVID-19, the disease caused by a coronavirus called SARS-CoV-2, will have only mild illness. But what exactly does that mean?

 Mild COVID-19 cases still can make you feel lousy.
 But you should be able to rest at home and recover fully without a trip to the hospital.
 Here’s what to expect and how to take care of yourself.

 Scientists and researchers are constantly tracking infections and recoveries.
 But they have data only on confirmed cases, so they can’t count people who don’t get COVID-19 tests.
 Experts also don’t have information about the outcome of every infection.
 However, early estimates predict that the overall COVID-19 recovery rate is between 97% and 99.75%.

 Not everyone who catches SARS-CoV-2 will notice symptoms.
 If you do get them, they may show up 2 to 14 days after your infection.
 And those symptoms can vary from one person to the next.

-The most common sign is a fever, which for most adults is 100.4 F or higher.
-Nearly 9 in 10 people who test positive for the disease have a high temperature.
-It’s a sign that your body is trying to fight off an invader.
+One of the most common signs is a fever, which for most adults is 100.4 F or higher.
+It means your body is trying to fight off an invader.

 Some people who had COVID-19 said they had trouble taking deep breaths and felt like they had a tight band wrapped around their chest.
 Others have likened the illness to a bad cold.
 Still others said it was the sickest they’ve ever felt.